Alex-Queso-Smith/guru-summer-intern-test/README.md

+# Guru React Internship Coding Challenge

+This is a simple react app that fetches, sorts, and displays earthquake data based on the challenges specifications.
+The app also features a simple search bar to allow users to search for earthquakes by location.
+Detailed instructions for the assignment are found within the ASSIGNMENT.md file within the assignment folder.

+To see a local copy of the application running, clone this repo then follow the next steps..

+1. Run `yarn` to install dependencies

+2. Run `yarn start` to run the app

+3. visit (localhost:3000) to see the live app.

+# Initial Instructions found below.....

 # Guru Frontend Test

 Thanks for taking the time to take our Front-end technical assignment!
 This should take roughly 4-6 hours, but it's fine if it takes you longer.